RM2C/EN-Thesis-Latex-Template/README.md

 This repository provides a LaTeX template for an English master's thesis based on `ujreport`.
 It is configured for `uplatex + dvipdfmx` and includes a title page, abstract, table of contents, main chapters, acknowledgements, references, and a research achievements page.

+### For Overleaf

+Download the tex zip and upload into overleaf.Change settings as following:
+- Main document: `main.tex`
+- Compiler: `LaTex`
+- TeX Live Version: `2025`

 ### File Structure

 - `main.tex`: Main entry file of the thesis.